If you’re planning a road trip to Europe this year, then you’re more than likely going to be driving through France to get there.

 UK cars are designed to drive on the left-hand side of the road, meaning that when you are travelling through Europe, your high beam may be too bright for oncoming traffic at night.
 These self-adhesive masks ensure that you won’t dazzle people on the other side of the road during your trip.

 At Dayinsure, we offer comprehensive temporary European car insurance for those wishing to be covered for a trip to Europe.
 As long as your trip to Europe starts and ends in the UK, we are able to offer full insurance for a range of vehicles.
-If you’re travelling in a group, you can also insure your friends to share the driving throughout your trip from one hour to 30 days, it’s a win-win!
+If you’re travelling in a group, you can also insure your friends to share the driving throughout your trip with cover from one hour to 30 days, it’s a win-win!
 Get a quote today and start your journey to Europe this summer.